 The suicide bombing of the U.S. embassy in Beirut, Lebanon on April 18, 1983 was the deadliest attack on a U.S. diplomatic mission up to that point.
 The blast killed 63 people, 17 of whom were Americans.
 The attack is thought of as the beginning of anti-U.S. attacks from Islamist groups.
 Along with the Marine Corps barracks bombing that same year, the terrorist attack prompted a review of security measures at the Department of State and led to the creation of the Bureau of Diplomatic Security (DS) and the Diplomatic Security Service.
 Ambassador to Lebanon Robert S. Dillon recounts the explosion, the Hezbollah terrorists, the issues with embassy security, and how the attack changed his life.
 You can read Diane Dillard‘s account as a consular officer and Anne Dammarell’s thesis on the effects the bombing had on survivors.

 Go here to read about other Foreign Service officers who died in the line of duty and how the U.S. almost captured the Hezbollah mastermind.
-Read also about the rise of Hezbollah.
+Read also about the rise of Hezbollah and the hijacking of TWA flight 847, where terrorists demanded the release of those involved in the embassy bombing.

 “Everything seemed to happen in slow motion”